shouqv/wellbeing-productivity-frontend/README.md

 The core idea of this app is to enhance productivity in a healthy way, supporting users to manage tasks effectively while taking care of their mental well-being.

 ## CORE FEATURES:
+### Authentication
+- Users can create an account and securely log in using JWT-based authentication.
+- Authenticated users gain access to personalized dashboards, tasks, goals, mood tracking, and vision boards.
 ### Dashboard
 Displays important information to the user such as:
 - Frequency of selected moods (emojis) throughout the month (pie chart)